 What Makes TICA Different?

-Wherever you are, you're in TICA's world!
-Fabulous felines...fun...friendships.
+No matter where you are, you're in TICA's world.
+Fabulous felines...fun...and friendships.